 - Leafy green vegetables like spinach and kale

 - Cucumber, zucchini, pumpkins, cauliflower, broccoli

-Vegetables you should avoid ever feeding your bird include rhubarb, olives, asparagus and eggplants as these can be toxic to them.
+Vegetables you should avoid ever feeding your bird include avocado, rhubarb, olives, asparagus and eggplants as these can be toxic to them.
 In addition, vegetables such as celery and lettuce mostly consist of water and fibre and will not provide your bird with much nutrition.

 Best fruits for your pet bird

 Fruit should be fed to your bird as a treat, in moderation due to their high sugar content.